heyayush/heyayush-v2/content/posts/2021-04-22-webpack-notes.md

   - Javascript
   - Node.js
 ---

+> Some points notes while working on webpack configuration.

 Here I am considering webpack version 5.
 Bundling all the resources and getting the build ready to serve.